-SumUp vs Zettle: Battle of the Mobile Card Readers
+SumUp vs Zettle: Battle of the Mobile Merchants in 2024

 All providers have been reviewed and tested by our Research team.
 By requesting a quote, we can match you with a potential supplier, and we may earn a small commission for this referral

-If you’re unsure about which one may be the best choice for your business, we can help.
-Just quickly fill in our free quote tool so you can get bespoke quotes from our trusted providers.
-However, if you’d like to know more about SumUp and Zettle specifically, you’re in luck.
-We’ve researched both of them and have the gist at hand, so read on.
+If you’re unsure about which merchant provider may be the best choice for your business, we can help.
+Just quickly fill in our free comparison tool to get matched to suitable options and you’ll receive bespoke quotes from our trusted providers so you can compare exact costs, too.

 Swipe right to see more